lerna-lite/lerna-lite/packages/core/README.md

 ## Lerna-Lite Core
 #### @lerna-lite/core

-The Lerna-Lite core & utils functions, basically the shared code used by the Version & Publish commands.
+The Lerna-Lite core & utils, basically the shared code used by all commands.

-### Internal Dependencies
-none

 ### Installation
 Follow the instruction provided in the main [README](https://github.com/ghiscoding/lerna-lite#installation) page.